Developing a Social Media Strategy

 - Facebook (page or group?)

-- How often will you post/update?
-Ideally, sites should be monitored and updated at least once a week.
+Ideally, accounts should be monitored and updated at least once a week.

 - News and updates